Kanhaiyagurjar/Prediction-of-Bank-Loan-Eligibility/README.md

-# Prediction-of-Bank-Loan-Eligibility of the Customer ( Academic Project ) 2023
+# Prediction-of-Bank-Loan-Eligibility of the Customer ( Academic Project ) 2023 Data Set Count - 1,00,000+
 ( Classification Project )
 In this Project Iam going to built a Machine Learning Model which will help in predicting the bank Loan Eligibilty of the Customer.
 I have tried all Classification ML Algorithms and Selected Gradient Boosting Classifier.